Former CDC Director's New Initiative Aims To Save 100 Million Lives

 The initiative hopes to tap into potential sources of funds within countries, the World Bank and the private sector, all of which he said have economic and humanitarian incentives to close these gaps.

-Ron Klain, who served as President Barack Obama’s Ebola response coordinator, said the creation of an initiative like Resolve could not come sooner.
+Ron Klain, who served as President Barack Obama’s Ebola response coordinator, said the creation of an initiative like Resolve could not come soon enough.

 “No threat has a higher chance of leading to a massive, sudden loss of lives in the next few years than a pandemic ― and the world is woefully unprepared,” Klain told HuffPost.
 “Tom Frieden is the most respected leader in the world on this topic, both in the U.S. and overseas, and this effort, with the generosity of its donors, is vitally needed.”

-Frieden said Resolve will work with the World Health Organization, the Centers for Disease Control and Prevention, the World Bank, the Bloomberg School of Public Health at the Johns Hopkins University and the Campaign for Tobacco-Free Kids to implement these public health strategies and initiatives globally.
+Frieden said Resolve will work with the World Health Organization, the CDC Foundation, the World Bank, the Bloomberg School of Public Health at the Johns Hopkins University and the Campaign for Tobacco-Free Kids to implement these public health strategies and initiatives globally.
 The initiative will be housed under Vital Strategies, a global health nonprofit that operates across 60 countries an specializes in public health initiatives and partnerships.

 The organization is outside the government’s chain of command, but Frieden said he plans to working extensively with public health officials.
+He also said Resolve could complement, but not replace, the role of government in public health.

 “Resolve can work fast, flexibly and at scale,” Frieden said.
 “We’re not trying to reinvent the wheel, but make the car go faster.”

-Note: This article has been updated with comment from Anthony Fauci.